Nicolas Dalby: Return to the UFC

 Dalby was scheduled to face Orion Cosce on 21 November 2020 at UFC 255.
 However, Cosce was pulled from the event for undisclosed reason and he was replaced by Daniel Rodriguez.
 Dalby won the fight via unanimous decision.

 Dalby was scheduled to face Sergey Khandozhko on 26 June 2021 at UFC Fight Night 190.
 However, Khandozhko pulled out due to injury and was replaced by Tim Means.
 Dalby lost the fight via unanimous decision.

 Dalby faced Cláudio Silva on 23 July 2022, at UFC Fight Night 208.
 He won the fight via unanimous decision.

 Dalby faced Warlley Alves on 21 January 2023, at UFC 283.
 He won the fight via split decision.

 Dalby faced Muslim Salikhov on 24 June 2023, at UFC on ESPN 47.
 He won the bout via unanimous decision.

 Dalby faced Gabriel Bonfim on 4 November 2023, at UFC Fight Night 231.
 He won the fight via technical knockout in the second round, which earned him a Fight of the Night performance bonus award.

 Dalby faced Rinat Fakhretdinov on 22 June 2024, at UFC on ABC 6.
 He lost the close fight by split decision.

 Dalby was scheduled to face Elizeu Zaleski dos Santos in a rematch on 9 November 2024, at UFC Fight Night 247.
 However, Dalby withdrew from the fight due to an injury and was replaced by promotional newcomer Zach Scroggin.

 Dalby faced Randy Brown on 26 April 2025, at UFC on ESPN 66.
 He lost the fight by knockout in the second round.
 This fight earned him another Fight of the Night award.

-Dalby is scheduled to face promotional newcomer Saygid Izagakhmaev on 22 November 2025, at UFC Fight Night 265.
+Dalby faced promotional newcomer Saygid Izagakhmaev on 22 November 2025, at UFC Fight Night 265.
+He won the fight by split decision.

+Dalby was scheduled to face Jeremiah Wells on 16 May 2026 at UFC Fight Night 276.
+However, on 7 May, Dalby pulled out due to an undisclosed injury.